richardstabone/SmartThings/smartapps/cobra/fibaro-colour-program-cycle.src/README.md

 (https://github.com/codersaur/SmartThings/tree/master/devices/fibaro-rgbw-controller)

-With this app you can assign a virtual switch to turn cycle up to 4 Fibaro colours or programs
+With this app you can assign a virtual switch to turn on and cycle up to 4 Fibaro colours or programs